onset/lameta/README.md

-SayLess is reboot of SayMore as a web app wrapped in electron.
+SayMore Mac is reboot of SayMore (c# winforms) as a web app wrapped in electron.

 ## Get Started

+Install node, yarn, then

 ```bash
 $ yarn